Jansenism: The question of grace in the post-Tridentine period

 Nevertheless, theological conflict increased from 1567, and in Leuven, the theologian Michel de Bay (Baius) was condemned by Pope Pius V for his denial of the reality of free will.
 In response to Baius, the Spanish Jesuit Luis de Molina, then teaching at the University of Évora, defended the existence of 'sufficient' grace, which provides man with the means of salvation, but only enters into him by the assent of his free will.
-This thesis was violently opposed by the Augustinians, which resulted in the Dicastery for the Doctrine of the Faith banning any publications on the problem of grace in 1611.
+This thesis was violently opposed by the Augustinians, which resulted in the Sacred Roman and Universal Inquisition banning any publications on the problem of grace in 1611.

 The controversy was then concentrated in Leuven, where the Augustinian (Old) University of Leuven opposed the Jesuits.
 In 1628, Cornelius Jansen, then a professor at the university, undertook the creation of a theological work aimed at resolving the problem of grace by synthesising Augustine's thought on the matter.
 This work, a manuscript of nearly 1,300 pages with the title Augustinus, was almost completed when Jansen died suddenly in an epidemic in 1638.
 On his deathbed, he committed a manuscript to his chaplain, ordering him to consult with Libert Froidmont, a theology professor at Leuven, and Henricus Calenus, canon at the metropolitan church, and to publish the manuscript if they agreed it should be published, adding_{,} "If, however, the Holy See wishes any change, I am an obedient son, and I submit to that Church in which I have lived to my dying hour.
 This is my last wish."
 Jansen affirmed in Augustinus that since the Fall of man, the human will is capable only of evil without divine help.
 Only efficacious grace can make him live according to the Spirit rather than the flesh, that is to say, according to the will of God rather than the will of man.
 This grace is irresistible and not granted to all men.
 Here Jansen agreed with Calvin's theory of predestination.
 The manuscript was published in 1640, expounding Augustine's system and forming the basis for the subsequent Jansenist controversy.
 The book consisted of three volumes: